Local properties of good moduli spaces: Introduction

 \section{Introduction}

-We address the question on whether good moduli spaces for an Artin stack can be constructed ``locally.''
-The main results of this paper are: (1) good moduli spaces exist formally locally and (2) sufficient conditions are given for the Zariski-local existence of good moduli spaces given \'etale-local existence.
+We address the question of whether good moduli spaces for an Artin stack can be constructed ``locally."
+The main results of this paper are: (1) good moduli spaces exist formally locally around points with linearly reductive stabilizer and (2) sufficient conditions are given for the Zariski-local existence of good moduli spaces given the \'etale-local existence of good moduli spaces.
 We envision that these results may be of use to construct moduli schemes of Artin stacks without the classical use of geometric invariant theory and semi-stability computations.

-The notion of a \emph{good moduli space} was introduced in \cite{alper_good} to associate a scheme or algebraic space to Artin stacks with nice geometric properties reminiscent of Mumford's good GIT quotients.
+The notion of a \emph{good moduli space} was introduced in \cite{alper_good_arxiv} to associate a scheme or algebraic space to Artin stacks with nice geometric properties reminiscent of Mumford's good GIT quotients.
 While good moduli spaces cannot be expected to distinguish between all points of the stack, they do parameterize points up to orbit closure equivalence.
-See section \ref{notation_sec} for the precise definition of a good moduli space and for a summary of its properties.
+See Section \ref{notation_sec} for the precise definition of a good moduli space and for a summary of its properties.

-While the paper \cite{alper_good} systematically develops the properties of good moduli spaces, the existence was only proved in certain cases.
-For instance, if $\cX = [\Spec A / G]$ is a quotient stack of an affine by a linearly reductive group, then $\cX \arr \Spec A^G$ is a good moduli space (\cite[Theorem 13.2]{alper_good}).
-Additionally, for any quasi-compact Artin stack $\cX$ with a line bundle $\cL$, there is a naturally defined semi-stable locus $\cX^{\ss}_{\cL}$ and stable locus $\cX^{\s}_{\cL}$ such that $\phi: \cX^{\ss}_{\cL} \arr Y$ is a good moduli space where $Y$ is a quasi-projective scheme, and there is an open subscheme $V \subseteq Y$ such that $\phi^{-1}(V) = \cX^{\s}_{\cL}$ and $\phi|_{\cX^{\s}_{\cL}}$ is a coarse moduli space (\cite [Theorem 11.14]{alper_good}).
+While the paper \cite{alper_good_arxiv} systematically develops the properties of good moduli spaces, the existence was only proved in certain cases.
+For instance, if $\cX = [\Spec A / G]$ is a quotient stack of an affine by a linearly reductive group, then $\cX \arr \Spec A^G$ is a good moduli space (\cite[Theorem 13.2]{alper_good_arxiv}).
+Additionally, for any quasi-compact Artin stack $\cX$ with a line bundle $\cL$, there is a naturally defined semi-stable locus $\cX^{\ss}_{\cL}$ and stable locus $\cX^{\s}_{\cL}$ such that $\phi: \cX^{\ss}_{\cL} \arr Y$ is a good moduli space where $Y$ is a quasi-projective scheme, and there is an open subscheme $V \subseteq Y$ such that $\phi^{-1}(V) = \cX^{\s}_{\cL}$ and $\phi|_{\cX^{\s}_{\cL}}$ is a coarse moduli space (\cite [Theorem 11.14]{alper_good_arxiv}).

 One might dream that there is some topological criterion guaranteeing existence of a good moduli space in the same spirit of the finite inertia hypothesis guaranteeing the existence of a coarse moduli space.
 One might pursue the following approach: \begin{enumerate1} \item Show that good moduli spaces exist locally around closed points. \item Show that these patches glue to form a global good moduli space. \end{enumerate1}